 Arthritis and Osteoarthritis in Dogs

-Did you know that dogs can also suffer from osteoarthritis (OA), sometimes called
+Dogs, just like humans, can also suffer from osteoarthritis (OA), sometimes called degenerative joint disease.

-Luckily, there is treatment available that brings pain relief.
+There is effective treatment available that brings pain relief.

 Some dogs are more likely than others to develop OA.